CoEDL/elpis/docs/wiki/install-elpis-docker.md

 ![Docker welcome screen](assets/elpis-workshop-with-docker/10-welcome-latest.png)

-With Elpis going, follow the steps in the [Elpis online workshop](elpis-workshop.html).
+With Elpis going, follow the steps in the [Elpis workshop guide](elpis-workshop.md).